Gab0/straintables/README.md

 This has never been tested on windows, but should work.
 For linux users, please check the file `Dockerfile` on this repo to see which linux packages are required for this to run, under the `apk add` command... package names might vary between distros.

+## Required Software

+### ClustalW2

+The alignment step of `linkageMapper` requires [ClustalW2](http://www.clustal.org/clustal2/) installed on your system.

+### MeShClust [optional]

+The recombination analysis step of `linkageMapper` has [MeShCluSt](https://github.com/TulsaBioinformaticsToolsmith/MeShClust) as an optional dependency.

+Having it installed on the system will enable genome group clustering to be totally independend from the alignment software, as MeShCluSt does the clustering on top of unaligned `.fasta` files.

+### Aliview [optional]

+This is the program called by the `view alignment` buttons, and you should have it in order to quickly access them from the viewer.

+# Usage

 ### Fetch genomes and annotation files

 This step will define the organism under analysis, so it's adivised run this inside a new directory, having one dir for each organism.